The Performance of AC-coupled Strip LGAD developed by IHEP: Conclusion

 \section{Conclusion}

-The AC-LGAD Strip sensors, characterized by their lower readout electronic density, exhibit significant potential for application in future colliders, such as EIC, CEPC, and FCC.
-IHEP has designed an AC-LGAD Strip prototype and conducted a laser TCT scanning experiment to investigate the variations in spatial and timing resolutions under different incident amounts of injected charge and gaps between strip electrodes.
+The Strip AC-LGAD detectors, characterized by their lower readout electronic density, exhibit significant potential for application in future colliders.
+IHEP has designed a long Strip AC-LGAD prototype with a 5.7 mm length and three pitches and conducted laser and Beta tests to investigate the variations in spatial and timing resolutions of different gaps.

-The findings reveal that at the small amount of injected charge, both spatial and timing resolutions rapidly decrease until reaching an optimal value.
-In contrast, at the high amount of injected charge, a gradual increase is observed.
-The SNR plays an important role in influencing both spatial and timing resolutions, whereas the signal attenuation rate primarily affects spatial resolution.
-The SNR impacts both resolutions, whereas the signal attenuation rate influences spatial resolution through its effect on the $k_R$ during reconstruction.
-Consequently, optimizing fabrication process parameters and readout circuit design to improve SNR and increasing the signal attenuation rate to enhance $k_R$ can effectively improve the spatiotemporal detection performance of the AC-LGAD Strip.
+Experimental results show that the timing resolution is about 37.6 ps, and the spatial resolutions of long Strip AC-LGAD with pitch sizes of 150 $\mu m$, 200 $\mu m$, and 250 $\mu m$ are 8.3 $\mu m$, 10.9 $\mu m$, 12.8 $\mu m$, respectively.
+The performance of the long Strip AC-LGAD shows that it is feasible for a 4D-tracker in future particle physics experiments.